aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Deactivate** If activated, current profile is not synced anymore without the need to delete the profile
 - *Advanced Options*: Here you can configure advanced network options and proxy settings.
 	- **Close connection after each request** Don't use KeepAlive for servers which don't support it.
+	- **Use Preemptive Authentication** Send Authentication header with each request to avoid 401 responses and resending the request, disable only if the server has problems with preemptive authentication.
 	- **Use System Default Proxy** Use proxy settings from Internet Explorer or config file, uses default credentials if available for NTLM authentication
 	- **Use manual proxy configuration** Specify proxy URL as `http://<your-proxy-domain>:<your-proxy-port>` and optional Username and Password for Basic Authentication.
 	- **Mapping Configuration...**: Here you can configure what properties should be synced, available for appointments and contacts at the moment.